A GUIDE TO

 The brick-by-brick adage doesn’t come from nowhere – it can be tedious to build with brick and block.
 Timber frame extensions, on the other hand, are much faster to construct.
 One of the most time-consuming facets of a brick build is that it cannot be laid in adverse conditions, particularly if there is frost.

-Timber frame construction cuts both time and cost because it takes fewer hours to build, keeps teams on the ground for a shorter period, and work can proceed in bad weather.
-Once foundations are in, a 15m2 extension can often be up in 2-3 days relative to 2-3 weeks for brick and block.
+The construction method cuts both time and cost because it takes fewer hours to build, keeps teams on the ground for a shorter period, and work can proceed in bad weather.
+Once foundations are in, a 15m2 extension can often be up in 2-3 days, compared to 2-3 weeks for brick and block.
 The finished structure can also be much more easily adapted later, mitigating delays caused by unexpected changes, and future-proofing your space.

 2. Keeps moisture in check